friflo/Friflo.Engine.ECS/README.md

 All example Demos - **Windows**, **macOS** & **Linux** - available as projects for **MonoGame**, **Unity** and **Godot**.
 See [Demos · GitHub](https://github.com/friflo/Friflo.Engine.ECS-Demos)

-## ECS definition

-An entity-component-system (**ECS**) is a software architecture pattern.
-See [ECS ⋅ Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).
-It is often used in the Gaming industry - e.g. Minecraft - and used for high performant data processing.
-An ECS provide two strengths:

-1. It enables writing *highly decoupled code*.
-Data is stored in **Components** which are assigned to objects - aka **Entities** - at runtime.
-   Code decoupling is accomplished by dividing implementation in pure data structures (**Component types**) - and code (**Systems**) to process them.

-2. It enables *high performant system execution* by storing components in continuous memory to leverage CPU caches L1, L2 & L3.
-   It improves CPU branch prediction by minimizing conditional branches when processing components in tight loops.

 <br/>